ConorMatthews/AQI-Reader/README.md

 This was written for my A Level CompSci course however it was cancelled due to Covid 19.
 Please don't use this if you are taking a CompSci A level as it may be checked aginst this.
 This code got given an A grade which kinda shows how much of the coursework grade is based around your write up.
-I'm also vey supprised this works and may not it the future.
+I'm also vey supprised this works (the window refreshes by killing itself then reopening) and may not it the future.

 ## Libraries Required